Last Amended July 2016

 Section 1: The Board of Directors of the Party shall be composed of:

-- Ten different persons, consisting of eight Directors, the Party Leader, and the Deputy Leader as elected by the registered members to a convention or otherwise provided for in this Constitution and in the Bylaws;
+a.
+Ten different persons, consisting of eight Directors, the Party Leader, and the Deputy Leader as elected by the registered members to a convention or otherwise provided for in this Constitution and in the Bylaws;

 Section 2: The Board of Directors may fill vacancies within itself by appointment by a majority vote of the entire Board, except for the positions of Party Leader, Deputy Leader, and Regional Directors.